 File bankruptcy under Chapter 13 if either of the two above issues are around, and you can save a home.
 Firstly, if you’re not current, a Chapter 13 bankruptcy can help you get current.
 Secondly, if you have too much home equity to be covered by a house exemption, you can still keep it in Chap 13.
 Thirdly, you have to be able to make bankruptcy payments.
 And fourthly, these payments may be higher based on your home equity.
 Generally speaking, a Chapter 13 bankruptcy is a better house bankruptcy, but you must have positive cash flow to make it work.

 Homestead and Exemptions

 If you have home equity, you could lose your home in Chapter 7 bankruptcy.
 Many people keep theirs, but there has to be careful planning.
+What about liens?
 Do you really know your home value?
 When’s the last time a house on your block sold?
 Do your homework and you’ll keep your house in bankruptcy.